Edinburgh-College-of-Art/dynamic-web-design/docs/_setup/fat-free-framework-setup.md

 order: 2
 ---

 This is a short guide to adding the Fat Free Framework to your server.
-Makesure to follow [Setup PHPStorm SFTP](phpstorm-sftp-setup) first.
+Make sure to follow [Setup PHPStorm SFTP](phpstorm-sftp-setup) first.

 ## Add Fat Free Framework (FFF)